Skip to content

 Option

-you can also separately import the type for options
+You can also use the option type

 ts